Jinntec/Fore/doc/fore.md

 The main building blocks of XForms like model, instances, binding, submissions etc. will continue to exist in Fore though the concrete element names and the syntax might diverge from it.

+## Warning

+Fore is not aimed to be an XForms implementation but tries to take the good parts of XForms and make them available for eXist-db applications.

+Do NOT expect Fore to provide all features of XForms.
+XForms goes far beyond simple form processing (sometimes a bit too far for our taste) which makes incredible powerful but also hard to learn and even harder to implement fully.

+Instead we try to provide a tool that addresses the most important parts of form processing and free developers from the burden of re-implemeting validation, data mutations and the like over and over again.

 ## Getting started

 todo: how-to get and install